ericfortis/mockaton/README.md

 ### `delay?: number` 🕓
 The clock icon next to the mock selector is a checkbox for delaying a particular response.
-The delay is globally configurable via `Config.delay = 1200` (milliseconds).
+The delay is globally configurable via `config.delay = 1200` (milliseconds).

 ### `proxyFallback?: string`
 Lets you specify a target server for serving routes you don’t have mocks for.
-For example, `Config.proxyFallback = 'http://example.com:8080'`
+For example, `config.proxyFallback = 'http://example.com:8080'`

 ### `staticDir?: string`